awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithSecurityGroups.md

 If you want to access your DB instance from an Amazon EC2 instance, you must first determine if your EC2 instance and DB instance are in a VPC\.
 If you are using a default VPC, you can assign the same EC2 or VPC security group that you used for your EC2 instance when you create or modify the DB instance that the EC2 instance accesses\.

 If your DB instance and EC2 instance are not in a VPC, you must configure the DB instance's security group with an ingress rule that allows traffic from the Amazon EC2 instance\.
-You do this by adding the Amazon EC2 security group for the EC2 instance to the DB security group for the DB instance\.
-In this example, you add an ingress rule to a DB security group for an Amazon EC2 security group\.
+You do this by adding the EC2\-Classic security group for the EC2 instance to the DB security group for the DB instance\.
+In this example, you add an ingress rule to a DB security group for an EC2\-Classic security group\.

 **Important**
-Adding an ingress rule to a DB security group for an Amazon EC2 security group only grants access to your DB instances from Amazon EC2 instances associated with that Amazon EC2 security group\.
+Adding an ingress rule to a DB security group for an EC2\-Classic security group only grants access to your DB instances from Amazon EC2 instances associated with that EC2\-Classic security group\.
-You can't authorize an Amazon EC2 security group that is in a different AWS Region than your DB instance\.
-You can authorize an IP range, or specify an Amazon EC2 security group in the same AWS Region that refers to IP address in another AWS Region\.
+You can't authorize an EC2\-Classic security group that is in a different AWS Region than your DB instance\.
+You can authorize an IP range, or specify an EC2\-Classic security group in the same AWS Region that refers to IP address in another AWS Region\.
 If you specify an IP range, we recommend that you use the private IP address of your Amazon EC2 instance, which provides a more direct network route from your Amazon EC2 instance to your Amazon RDS DB instance, and doesn't incur network charges for data sent outside of the Amazon network\.

 ### Console<a name="USER_WorkingWithSecurityGroups.AuthorizingEC2.CON"></a>

-**To add an EC2 security group to a DB security group**
+**To add an EC2\-Classic security group to a DB security group**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.